scitix/netpulse/docs/en/index.md

 **Q: How to get command execution results?**
 A: After submitting a task, you get a task ID, then query results through the `/job?id=xxx` interface.

+**Q: How to securely manage device credentials?**
+A: Use the Vault credential management feature to store credentials in HashiCorp Vault, and reference them via `credential_ref` in device operations to avoid directly passing passwords in requests.
+See [Vault Credential Management API](api/credential-api.md) for details.

 ## Get Help